 Our pastured egg-laying hens are raised on our farm from their second day of life.
 We have a variety of heritage breeds including Rhode Island Red, Black Australorp, Buff Orpington, and Barred Rock.
 We move them multiple times each week throughout our pasture during the spring, summer, and fall months.
 When temperatures drop, we move our chickens into a truly cage-free, Clearspan hoop house where they have 24 hour access to the outdoors.
 We respect their natural laying cycle which decreases significantly in the cold months.
 We never use artificial lights or stressful practices to unnaturally boost production.

-The Far West Fungi farm is located in the heart of Monterey Bay at Moss Landing.
+Far West Fungi started in 1982 as a mail order supply company.
+Today the farm is a 60,000 square foot growing facility strategically located in the heart of Monterey Bay at Moss Landing.
 A steady ocean breeze and northern coastal fog makes it ideal for a consistent temperature throughout the year and a perfect location to grow mushrooms.

 Rancho Don Antonio's berry farm is certfied organic by the CCOF since 2011.
 Located just south of San Luis Obispo they grow some of the best blackberries, blueberries, and raspberries in California.
 Their blackberries are split up into around 15 acres of uncovered and 8 acres of covered.
 This helps ensure they can grow yummy blackberries all year long!